 Longtime KCAI advocates Lewis and Sue Nerman have been collecting an impressive array of artwork together over the last 20 years.
 Now they’re ready to unveil a selection of rarely seen works from their private Nerman Collection at the school’s newly imagined (and newly reopened) gallery.
 “It’s fortuitous and humbling and, I think, very generous,” says Michael Schonhoff, director of the KCAI gallery.
 “This is an exhibition of 16 works from their private collection.
 It’s artwork from their home—artwork they live with, love with and have chosen very specifically.”

-The exhibit, All Things Being Equal: Selections from the Nerman Collection, just opened yesterday to the public—and to rave reviews.
+The exhibit, All Things Being Equal: Selections from the Nerman Collection, opened to the public on September 9th—to rave reviews.
 This exhibition brings select critical works by artists of color from their home sharing the related stories, creativity, and practice with the KCAI community and the public.
 The show includes works by Nick Cave (’82 Fiber), Rashid Johnson, Titus Kaphar, Simone Leigh, Glenn Ligon, Kerry James Marshall, Harold Smith, Hank Willis Thomas, Kara Walker, Carrie Mae Weems, Fred Wilson, and Lynette Yiadom-Boakye.
-The exhibit is open Thursday – Sundays 12 – 5 p.m.
+The exhibit is open Thursday – Sundays 12 – 5 p.m. through October 17th.
 “It’s not just accessible for our students, but for our patrons, the public, and our neighbors.
 Lots to reframe and reimagine about being here,” says Schonhoff.

 Known for their philanthropic endeavors, the Nerman family has provided longtime generational support to KCAI, which includes Café Nerman and creating the Nerman Family President endowment at the college.
 Sue Nerman, meanwhile, was recently elected chair of KCAI’s Board of Trustees.